 Amy Bockerstette is a collegiate golfer and disabilities advocate with Down syndrome.
 She is the first person with Down syndrome to receive an athletic scholarship to attend college.

-In the Spring of 2018, Amy signed a letter of intent to play girls golf at Paradise Valley Community College (PVCC) in Phoenix, Arizona.
-She currently attends PVCC on a full scholarship to play golf, where she is studying Dance.
-She is a Special Olympics athlete in golf, swimming and volleyball and plays soccer and Challenger baseball as well.
+In May 2018, Amy signed a letter of intent to play golf at Paradise Valley Community College in Phoenix, Arizona.
+For 4 years, she studied dance at PVCC and played on a full golf scholarship, completing her college career in May 2022.
+She was afforded 2 one-year golf scholarship extensions due to Covid-19.
+She is a Special Olympics athlete in golf, swimming, and volleyball and plays soccer and Challenger baseball as well.
 She also plays piano.

 As a representative of Special Olympics Arizona, Amy was invited by the PGA TOUR to play the par 3 16th hole at TPC Scottsdale with PGA TOUR player Gary Woodland and playing partner Matt Kuchar during a Tuesday practice round at the 2019 Waste Management Phoenix Open.
-After hitting her tee shot into a greenside bunker, she parred the hole with an 8 foot putt.
-The PGA TOUR’s video capturing the moment has since gone viral, receiving 43 million views across various social media platforms.
+After hitting her tee shot into a greenside bunker, she parred the hole with a 10-foot putt.
+The PGA TOUR’s video capturing the moment has since gone viral, receiving 55 million views across various social media platforms.

 Later that month, Amy was the keynote speaker for the National Down Syndrome Congress Annual Convention, where more than 2000 attendees gave her a standing ovation for her speech, “What’s Your Superpower?”

-Amy continues to attend various charity golf tournaments and events, where she advocates for inclusion and for people with Down syndrome and other intellectual disabilities.
+Amy continues to represent the I Got This Foundation, as a speaker and by attending various charity golf tournaments and fundraising events, where she advocates for inclusion and for people with disabilities.